Event-based MILP models for ride pooling applications: Mixed Integer Linear Programming Formulations

 and

 \end{example}

-In order to evaluate the complexity of this event-based graph repsentation of DARP, we first evaluate the respective cardinalities of the node set $V$ and of the arc set $A$.
-Note that the number of nodes and arcs in the event-based graph model depends on the vehicle capacity, the number of users and the number of requested seats per user.
+In order to evaluate the worst case complexity of this event-based graph representation of the DARP, we first evaluate the respective cardinalities of the node set $V$ and of the arc set $A$.
+Note that the number of nodes and arcs in the event-based graph model depends on the vehicle capacity, the number of users and the number of requested seats per user and can potentially be reduced based on e.g.\ precedence or time window constraints.
 Given $Q$ and $n$, the number of nodes and arcs is maximal if all users request only one seat, i.e.\ if $q_i=1$ for all $i\in R$.
-In this case, it is easy to see that
+Thus, we obtain the worst case bound